Risk reduction strategies for importers

 If a foreign manufacturer is responsible for the complete product, including design, extra care must be taken to review product specifications for compliance with industry and governmental standards and regulations.
 This is particularly crucial for regulated products, such as children’s toys, jewellery, textiles, food and pharmaceuticals.
 It goes without saying that the cost of liability, coupled with the far-reaching expenses of a recall, can be staggering.

 Although product recall insurance may be available, it can be expensive and have restricted limits.
 In addition, most insurance does not help when it comes to damage to a company’s reputation and brand.
-Your business is much better advised to focus on the preventative measures you can take to help ensure the safety and quality of your imported products.
-In the end, what really matters is your company’s brand name on the product and the promise of quality that goes with it.
+Your clients are much better advised to focus on the preventative measures they can take to help ensure the safety and quality of their imported products.
+In the end, what really matters is the company’s brand name on the product and the promise of quality that goes with it.

 Importer’s top 10 check list